 Bottom line, the people who shouldn't consume foods high in oxalate know who they are.
 Everyone else can apply within.

 I think most Americans see spinach for the nutrient-dense green it is.
 Bu what isn't common knowledge is the other food you need to eat with spinach to unlock its full potential.

-It's vitamin C, or any source thereof.
-It aids your body in breaking down the iron in the spinach to allow for maximum absorption.
-Citrus is the most accessible form – but red peppers are loaded with it, too.
-Especially if you are eating raw spinach in a salad, a citrus vinaigrette is the perfect accompaniment.
-Although, my favorite way to approach spinach is a very basic cooking method (this is where you would hit the easy button).
+Surprise!
+It's vitamin C. It aids your body in breaking down the iron in the spinach, to allow for maximum absorption.
+And we all know it keeps your immune system strong.
+Citrus is the most accessible form that plays nice with spinach, but red peppers are loaded with it, too.

 - 1 shallot, minced

 - ¼ cup Spanish or yellow onion, small diced (about one quarter of a medium onion)

 - 1 orange, peeled and segmented into wedges or simply squeezed over cooked spinach

 - Extra virgin olive oil or butter, for finishing

 - In a large sauté pan sweat onions, shallots and garlic over low heat until translucent in color, 5 to 8 minutes.